Cashful-Co/cashful-typescript/docs/BalanceApi.md

   const api = new BalanceApi(config);

   const body = {
-    // any | The unique identifier of the merchant
+    // string | The unique identifier of the merchant
     merchantId: merchant_123,
   } satisfies GetMerchantBalanceRequest;